 - Canadian Federation of Medical Students: Pre-Med

-- UTM Career Resource e-library: check out our e-book collection related to careers in medicine and MCAT
+- UTM Career Resource e-library: Check out our e-book collection related to careers in medicine and the MCAT.

 Contact medical schools’ admissions offices to clarify specific questions not covered on their websites.

 Information is subject to change.
-Consult the original sources for the most up to date information.
-Updated August 2021.
+Consult the original sources for the most up-to-date information.